 Our interaction with incoming freshmen begins with Family Night in the spring semester of eighth grade, during which we discuss the transition to high school, academic and behavioral expectations, and extracurricular opportunities.
-You can find the PowerPoint presentation here.
+You can find the Presentation slides here.

 Early in the fall, we hold a Freshman Parent Coffee to review the transition to high school, high school diploma requirements, college requirements, and support services (peer tutoring, study skills, parent portal, Canvas, office hours, Project Success, etc.).
 At each progress report, which is issued every five to six weeks, we identify struggling students.
 When appropriate, we assign students to various interventions on campus for additional support.

 During the spring semester, counselors meet with 9th grade students in their classrooms to choose courses for 10th grade.
-We review sophomore courses and pre-requisites and are available to answer any questions.
+We review sophomore courses and pre-requisites and are available to answer any questions students may have.
 In April, we send home letters to parents of freshman who should enroll in summer school classes.

 Accessing PSAT 9 Scores